DenysVuika/affected/README.md

 # affected

-A tool to find affected files or projects in a git repository.
+A tool to find affected files or projects in a git repository and run commands on them.

 ## Installation